 Handling higher call volumes

-As a business grows, it will likely see an increase in call volumes.
-Toll-free numbers paired with VoIP systems may come with features such as call forwarding and auto attendants to help callers connect quickly with the team they need.
+As a business grows, it is likely to experience an increase in call volumes.
+Toll-free numbers paired with VoIP systems often come with features such as call forwarding and auto attendants, helping callers connect quickly with the team they need.

 Managing crisis communications

-No brand wants to deal with a crisis, but you always want to be ready in case the unexpected happens.
+No brand wants to deal with a crisis, but it’s always best to be prepared in case the unexpected happens.
 Managing crisis communications is much more effective when you’ve got a toll-free number with VoIP functionality that can handle a skyrocketing number of calls.

 Example: During a product recall, a food manufacturing company uses its toll-free number to handle a surge in customer inquiries, providing timely information and instructions on product returns and replacements.